urueedi/kazoo-provision/README.md

    If not install kazoo-urueedi, change files application/crossbar/priv/devices.json and users.json from this DEVELEOP directory and recompile and restart crossbar and (sup whapps_maintenance migrate) to renew couchdb!
 2. Install monster-ui (from this repository because of adds in ui) and fping, php-cli, php, php-xml
+   CentOS: in /etc/httpd/conf/httpd.conf need "AllowOverride All" (from None to All)
-4. Install THIS in a WEBFOLDER where the monster-ui is, or on sep. domain
+4. Install THIS in a WEBFOLDER where the monster-ui is
 5. INSTALL and UPDATE with on console in dir ./setup.php the database and add brand_provisioner to couchdb
 6. Setting in this folder config.php your couchdb nodes in $hosts="localhost" and $dbport = "5984"
 7. Then restart kazoo with: service kz-whistle_app restart or flush coucdb cache of kazoo